alupinski95/JavaScriptExercises2021/Sem2/Homework3/Exam1/readme.txt

 to start project
--- install extension LIve Server
+-- npm install
--- in index.html pres  ctrl + p
--- search '>Live server: Open with Live Server'
+-- in index.html press  ctrl + p to open "Quick Open, Go to File…" -- search '>Live server: Open with Live Server'